megamattzilla/secure-deliver-optimize-genai/docs/class2/class2.rst

 ..  image:: ./_static/class2-9.png

 ..
 Note::
-   There is more that can be done to secure modern applications with NGINX App Protect.
-As the focus of this class is securing GenAI apps, we will concentrate on securing GenAI chatbots.
-Security logs can be sent to external syslog and visualized with Grafana.
-However, we will not do lab exercises on this.
-Please refer to other NGINX labs that cover App Protect WAF.
+   NGINX App Protect offers additional capabilities to enhance the security of modern applications.
+Since this class focuses on securing GenAI applications, we will specifically address securing GenAI chatbots.
+While security logs can be forwarded to an external syslog server and visualized with Grafana, we will not cover these as part of the lab exercises.
+For more information on using App Protect WAF, please refer to other NGINX labs.

 4 - Recap